Financial Aid Award Letters

 This amount, calculated from your FAFSA, represents what the government feels you and your family can pay toward your college costs.

-Gap amount: If the financial aid package does not cover the entire cost of attendance, you will have to pay the remainder, or “gap” from other sources, such as a private student loan.
+Uncover the gap amount: If the financial aid package does not cover the entire cost of attendance, you will have to pay the remainder, or “gap” from other sources, such as a private student loan.
 Some schools supply a list with recommended lenders.

 - Review the information in your SAR and your EFC to make sure there are no errors.